Villaroo: Blood Not Required

-For ten years, the two day event allowed an intimate group of Southern Illinois friends the opportunity to return home and share new milestones, reminisce on simpler days, eat too much and drink till the last one dropped.
+For ten years, the two-day event allowed a group of friends the opportunity to return home and share new milestones, reminisce on simpler days, eat too much and drink till the last one dropped.

 Documentary project assistance by Nathanael Card.